Mohammedalamry/W10D02-mongo-mongoose-intro/install_mongo.md

 * Next, set root permissions
 	* `sudo chmod -R 777 /data` -->

-Run the mongo server again: `mongod`.
+Run the mongo server again: `mongo`.

 Should see: "waiting for connections on port 27017"